FBI Fired Sebastian Gorka for Anti-Muslim Diatribes

 By then, Gorka was already doing work for the bureau.
 According to the Wall Street Journal, Gorka’s company received $103,000 from the FBI for training materials between 2012 and 2016.
 While he was still lecturing for the FBI, the Trump campaign paid him $8,000 for consultations in 2015.

-Attendees of the Joint Terrorism Operations Course include FBI partners from around the country, including the Drug Enforcement Agency, U.S. Marshals, Secret Service, Department of Homeland Security, and sheriffs and major police departments nationwide.
+Attendees of the Joint Terrorism Operations Course include FBI partners from around the country, including the Drug Enforcement Administration, U.S. Marshals, Secret Service, Department of Homeland Security, and sheriffs and major police departments nationwide.
 The course occurs at the the FBI’s training complex in Quantico, Virginia.

 FBI officials considered Gorka’s August lecture risible, counterproductive to actual counterterrorism, and an embarrassment to the FBI’s professionalism.
 Sources said Gorka made the bureau look ignorant in front of the law enforcement entities it relies on to bolster domestic counterterrorism efforts.